-Since the start of my PhD studies in September 2005 I have had the opportunity to be a teacher on a number of different courses; at basic and advanced level, courses given in Swedish and English, as well as courses given on campus and given online. [complete list of courses]
+Since the start of my PhD studies, in September 2005, I have had the opportunity to be a teacher on a number of different courses; at basic and advanced level, courses given in Swedish and English, as well as courses given on campus and given online. [complete list of courses]

 During my PhD studies I was an assistant teacher on basic statistics courses, working together with a team of other teachers.
 Tasks involved giving tutorials [1] and practicals [2], supervision [3], constructing exercises and examination tasks as well as correcting home assignments and exams [4].